Feterlike/TPF/README.md

 # Tpf

-#This was test for cursor ai all of this code made by AI
+#This was test for cursor ai all of this code Write by AI

 ##Telegram Proxy Forwarder